Chronic Fatigue Syndrome

 Thankfully, not everyone with Chronic Fatigue Syndrome has symptoms from using electricity.

-Some people may find they have problems with speech due to sensitivity to other environmental factors such as mould.
+Some people have problems with speech due to sensitivity to other environmental factors such as mould.
+(A sensitivity to mould /mold is one possible environmental cause of CFS/ME symptoms.)

 - Overactive stress response